Rotemalmog/ansible/README.md

-This playbook is part of an ansible course. the playbook automate the build of lunch page website.
+This playbook is part of an ansible course. the playbook automate the build of luange page website.